aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/optimizing-png-files/set-png-file-resolution/_index.md

 ---
-title: Change PNG resolution java using Aspose.PSD
+title: Change PNG Resolution in Java with Aspose.PSD API
-linktitle: Change PNG resolution java using Aspose.PSD
+linktitle: Change PNG Resolution in Java with Aspose.PSD API
 second_title: Aspose.PSD Java API
 description: Learn how to change PNG resolution java and set image resolution java with Aspose.PSD for Java.
 Follow this step‑by‑step guide to optimize your images quickly.
 weight: 13